autonomi-ai/nos/docs/concepts/runtime-environments.md

 The NOS inference server supports custom runtime environments through the use of the `InferenceServiceRuntime` class and the [configurations](../api/server.md#InferenceServiceRuntime.configs) defined within.
-This class provides a high-level interfa.ce for defining new custom runtime environments that can be used with NOS.
+This class provides a high-level interface for defining new custom runtime environments that can be used with NOS.

 ### ⚡️ NOS Inference Runtime